Car Washing Machines Tips for Efficient Maintenance and Water Usage

 • Equipment certification norms

-In India, adherence to BIS (Bureau of Indian Standards) electrical norms is relevant for commercial installations.
+In India, BIS electrical standards are relevant for commercial installations.

 Urban Planning and Zoning Rules